sylvainroussy/NeoBlogs/README.md

 Yes, it is a weird title and a strange use case.
 I think that is interesting to introduce another way of thinking about relationships.
 Previously we were talking about a relationship as a pointer, now we have  to consider __cross states__.
 And the best example to introduce this notion is the electrical Three-way Switch.

 In the hall of your house, you need to switch the light on or off taking into account its previous state and your position in the hall.
-You have be able to switch the light on from the entrance (front switch) and to switch it off from the other end (back switch).
+You have to be able to switch the light on from the entrance (front switch) and to switch it off from the other end (back switch).
 But you have to be able to switch the light on or off from both positions, as it would not make sense to consider that you can put the light on only from the posistion where you were the last time you put it off.

 In the domaine of electricity such a switch is called a Three-way switch, and its implementation is as follows :